Sliding Scale of Gender Inequality

 - Star Wars: The Clone Wars The Dathomiri Nightbrothers are completely subservient to the Nightsisters, to the point where the Nightsisters chose "mates" by competing with them in a battle, and slaughter the competitors just to find one worthy of being their servants.
 The Expanded Universe novel Darth Plagueis takes it even further by claiming that the Nightbrothers are killed, after child is conceived.

-, and are either happy lesbians or simply celibate.
+Men?
+What Men?Women rule the world, men are all either castrated slaves or extinct.
+Women live in a Straw Feminist Utopia with superior technology or some kind of nature paradise to emphasize how women are Closer to Earth, and are either happy lesbians or simply celibate.
 Genetics takes care of procreation.
 On occasion, there is nothing sexist about it when the fiction takes place in a realistically women-only setting (like a realistic women's prison), but this happens far less often than in Level 1.
-This is also an example of Chromosome Casting
+This is also an example of Chromosome Casting.

 Anime & Manga